microsoft/pxt-microbit/docs/projects/v2-clap-lights.md

 ## Setting up the sound input

 Let's begin by setting up your workspace!
-For this program, we want to trigger lights when your @boardname@ with sound hears a noise.
+For this program, we want to trigger lights when your @boardname@ hears a noise.

 ---